dantecatalfamo/agenda-html/README.md

 Set `agenda-text-file` with the desired location for the text output, or `nil` for no text output.

-If `agenda-arrows` is non-nil, arrows will be added to the agenda, pointing to the current date's entry.
+If `agenda-arrows` is non-`nil`, arrows will be added to the agenda, pointing to the current date's entry.

 ## Customization

 Other `org` and `org-agenda` customizations can be placed in `config.el` as well.

 One that I find particularly useful us `(setq org-agenda-span fortnight)`, which shows two weeks at a time instead of one.

 I also use `(setq org-agenda-hide-tags-regexp "noexport")` to hide the `:noexport:` tag which I have on some of my headings.

 Setting `(setq org-agenda-start-on-weekday nil)` may also be preferable for some, as it makes it so that the current date is at the top of the agenda instead of the first day of the week.